MPAW-ML-AI-DS/python-face_recognition/README.md

  - The names of the photos in the ./known folder are what will be used to label potential matches, it's essential to use meaningful and/or accurate names for known photos.

-## To run the initial comparison
+## To run the basic comparison
  -      face_recognition ./known ./unknown

-## To run and display the percentage of difference/accuracy/distance
+## To run the comparison and display the percentage of difference/accuracy/distance
  -      face_recognition --show-distance true ./known ./unknown